iankorf/ratty/README.md

 RATTY
 =====

+Cars are loud.
+It's often difficult to hear what was said over a radio.
+"Can you repeat that" is said way too often.
+Radios sometime get unplugged.
+Radio communications suck.

 RATTY is a minimialist racing communications application for text communication among the driver, spotters, and pit.
 All parties communicate in a Discord channel (or the equivalent).